pprieri/ml/README.md

 This repo contains both my ML projects and Certifications.

-Note: I am currently upload and enriching my ML projects folder, which will be completed in the following days
+Note: I am currently merging old repos + refactoring the code, I will be adding all my projects in the following days/weeks